 Los Angeles sheriff says ICE enforcement not expected at World Cup matches

-LOS ANGELES, June 1 - Federal officials have told Los Angeles County Sheriff Robert Luna that civil immigration enforcement will not take place at FIFA World Cup games or events in Los Angeles, Luna said on Monday, as authorities outlined security plans for eight matches beginning on June 12.
+LOS ANGELES - Federal officials have told Los Angeles County Sheriff Robert Luna that civil immigration enforcement will not take place at FIFA World Cup games or events in Los Angeles, Luna said on June 1, as authorities outlined security plans for eight matches beginning on June 12.

 “A couple of weeks ago there was some reporting, or rumors, about ICE potentially being at the FIFA games or events,” Luna told a press conference of local, state and federal law enforcement officials.